meulenvd/OSCAR-Requirements-Manual/docs/source/structure.rst

    surface);

--  The physical unit of the measurement, and the unit utilized for expressing its accuracy.
-For any given physical variable there should be only one unit of measurement and one unit for the accuracy.
+-  The physical unit of the measurement, and the unit utilized for expressing its uncertainty.
+For any given physical variable there should be only one unit of measurement and one unit for the uncertainty.
    Therefore, if different units have to be used when a variable is observed as a profile and as a total column, then the 3D variable and its total column should be regarded as different variables (e.g.